orsonteodoro/oiledmachine-overlay/README.md

 which are listed in the footer of the ebuild as the standard in this overlay.
 This overlay may downgrade the PYTHON_COMPAT if no proof is provided.

-### Node / Electron apps

-These ebuilds are currently being converted to yarn for mostly offline install.

-These ebuilds will be `npm audit fix`ed without breaking changes before converted to yarn.lock.

 ### .NET Framework stack or .NET Core stack